-Nationwide housing confidence remained steady as price expectations approached record levels in the three months to October, according to the latest ASB Housing Confidence Survey.
+Housing confidence eased slightly over the three months to the end of July, according to the latest ASB NZ Housing Confidence Survey.

-Nationwide, the ASB Housing Confidence Index edged up by one point over the quarter, with a net 23 percent of respondents saying that now is a good time to buy a house, compared to 22 percent in the previous quarter.
-The Index has slowly risen from a net 20 percent at the beginning of the year.
+The ASB Housing Confidence Index edged down two points over the quarter, with a net 25 percent of respondents saying that now is a good time to buy a house, compared to 27 percent in the previous quarter.
+Sentiment remains slightly above the historical average of net 22 percent.

 ASB Chief Economist Nick Tuffley says house price expectations have risen across the regions, with a net 25 percent of respondents now expecting house prices to increase over the coming year.
 "House price expectations remain highest in Auckland, consistent with recent data showing a tighter supply of housing in this region compared to the rest of the country.
 Despite the boost in price expectations across New Zealand, however, housing confidence still dropped slightly, reflecting a continued caution in the market. "

 A month-to-month breakdown of the results showed a drop in housing confidence and price expectations in Christchurch over May and June.
 The June earthquakes are likely to have added to the downbeat mood - however there was some rebound in July, particularly for price expectations.
 House sale data also shows a decline in house sales in June reflecting the disruptions from the earthquakes that month, followed by a recovery in July.
 "These developments suggest there remains underlying demand for undamaged properties in Christchurch," Mr Tuffley says.